-In addition to his academic work, Rod has long been involved in music, both as a performer and as an academic.
-A bass player for over two decades, he has written for a variety of music magazines, including No Treble, Bass Player Magazine, and Britain’s Bass Guitar Magazine.
-He’s authored cover stories and feature articles, as well as the “Meet Your Maker” series that ran in Bass Player Magazine.
+In addition to his academic work, Rod provides workshops and consulting for corporations on multimedia/multimodal compositions and has long been involved in music, both as a performer and as an academic.
+A bass player for over two decades, he has written for a variety of music magazines, including Bass Player Magazine, No Treble, and Britain’s Bass Guitar Magazine.

-As a bassist, Rod has been fortunate enough to play with Krista Detor, Artemis Robison, Victor Wooten, Steve Bailey, Stew McKinsey, Jake Adams, Stan Moscrip, and a variety of other great musicians.
-He performs locally as much as his academic schedule allows.
-He also teaches at Victor Wooten's Bass/Nature Camps when he can, and enjoys using music as a means of teaching the benefits of being a life long learner.
+As a bassist, Rod enjoys playing with Krista Detor, Artemis Robison, Victor Wooten, Steve Bailey, Stew McKinsey, Jake Adams, and a variety of other great musicians.
+He performs locally and on the road as much as his academic schedule allows.
+He also teaches at Victor Wooten's Bass/Nature Camps several times each year, and enjoys using music as a means of teaching the benefits of being a life long learner.

 When Rod is not teaching, researching, writing, or reading, you can find him playing bass, hiking, snowboarding, fly fishing, or doing any number of things that involve the outdoors.

 “Narrow Gates and Restricted Paths: The Critical Pedagogy of Virginia Woolf,” Woolf Studies Annual 20: (2014): 54-81.

 Etunes.
 Dallas: Fountainhead Press, 2014.
 A composition texbook/reader that offers a comprehensive look at the digital age of music and its accompanying affects on culture.

 Advanced Multimodal Rhetorical Argument: The Rhetoric of Uncertainty.
 The Minerva Project Academic Curriculum, March 2014.
 An upper division writing course curriculum commissioned by Minerva for use at their school and WASC accreditation.